 “A real virtuoso with true command over his instrument’s range of expression” (San Mateo Daily Journal), Jonathan appears frequently as a clarinet and bass clarinet soloist in recital, chamber, orchestral, and wind band settings.
 Drawing on his wide range of experience in classical music, contemporary music, free improvisation, and klezmer music, he gives highly energized, detailed performances of both standard repertoire and new works.
 He frequently performs his own solo works and concertos, as well as premieres of works by other composers.

 Jonathan is also a dedicated and passionate performer of Klezmer and Eastern European styles of music, in both traditional and experimental incarnations.
 For many years he was the clarinetist in the San Francisco Bay Area band Zoyres.
 He has also performed with the Bay Area band Adama, Yiddish singer Heather Klein, and the Washington DC-based band Machaya.

 music director for dance productions

-Jonathan has worked as Music Director on four dance productions with choreographers Janice Garrett and Charles Moulton.
-He oversaw all musical aspects of the productions, including finding repertoire; putting together a live instrumental ensemble; arranging, editing, and composing music as needed; and playing in and conducting the ensemble during the shows.
+Jonathan has worked as Music Director on four dance productions with choreographers Janice Garrett and Charles Moulton, with a fifth production currently in the works.
+He has overseen all musical aspects of the productions, including finding repertoire; putting together a live instrumental ensemble; arranging, editing, and composing music as needed; and playing in and conducting the ensemble during the shows.

 Photo: R J Muna